Last chance: €4,000 Early Bird discount on all MBA applications with deadline April 30, 2026

 Term Definition Formula/Example Purpose

-Rate of Return Measure of the efficiency with which a company generates profits in relation to various reference values (e.g. equity, total capital).
-ROE = (net income / equity) x 100 Assessment of the efficiency of capital utilization and the return on investments.
+Profitability Measure of the efficiency with which a company generates profits in relation to various reference values (e.g., equity, total capital).
+ROE = (net income / equity) x 100 Assessment of the efficiency of capital utilization and return on investment.

-Profitability General term for the ability of a company to generate profits.
-Often used synonymously with Rate of Return, but less specific.
-No specific formula, often considered synonymous with Rate of Return.
+Profitability General term for a company's ability to generate profits.
+Often used synonymously with profitability, but less specific.
+No specific formula, often considered synonymous with profitability.
 General assessment of the ability to generate profits.

-Profit The absolute amount remaining after all costs have been deducted from revenues.
-Profit = revenue - costs Measurement of the absolute financial success of a company.
+Profit The absolute amount remaining after all costs have been deducted from revenue.
+Profit = Revenue - Costs Measure of a company's absolute financial success.

-Liquidity The ability of a company to meet its current liabilities with its current assets.
-Liquidity ratio 1 = (cash and cash equivalents / current liabilities) x 100 Assessment of the ability to cover current liabilities.
+Liquidity The ability of a company to settle its short-term liabilities with its short-term assets.
+Liquidity ratio 1 = (Cash / short-term liabilities) x 100 Assessment of the ability to cover short-term liabilities.

-Return The return that an investment yields in a given period, expressed as a percentage of the capital invested.
-Rate of Return = (Return / Invested Capital) x 100 Evaluation of the Rate of Return of investments and decision support for investors.
+Return The return on an investment over a given period, expressed as a percentage of the capital invested.
+Return = (Return / Capital invested) x 100 Assessment of the profitability of investments and decision-making aid for investors.

 How can Rate of Return be improved?